Makiko Ohmoto

 Makiko Ohmoto (大本 眞基子, Ōmoto Makiko) is a freelance Japanese voice actress from Kurashiki, Okayama.
-She is best known for voicing Kirby in the eponymous game series and for voicing Ness from the EarthBound series in Super Smash Bros..
+She is best known for her roles in various video games, particularly as the voice of Kirby in the eponymous game series.
+She has also voiced Inahime in the Samurai Warriors series, Lyn in the Fire Emblem series, and Ness from the EarthBound series in Super Smash Bros..

 Personal life

 On March 15, 2020, she had her appendix removed.